 The TExES Technology Education 6 – 12 Exam is a certification examination that is designed to determine if an individual has the knowledge necessary to teach a variety of courses related to the use of technology throughout society for students at the middle or high school level in the Texas public school system.
 This exam specifically assesses the individual’s knowledge of technological applications related to communications, computers, construction, manufacturing, transportation, and the individual’s knowledge of the teaching methods that are necessary to effectively teach these topics and other similar topics.
 The Technology Education 6 – 12 Exam may be required in order to teach certain technology-related courses within the state of Texas depending on the specific teaching position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Technology Education 6 – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Technology Education 6 – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level technology education teacher at the middle school or high school level within the state of Texas.

 Sample Study Notes

 1. Define basic information technology concepts and essential applications.

 There are six basic concepts important to understanding information technology (IT).
 These concepts should be introduced to students beginning in the first grade and continuing through the high school years.